Sudoka/SWAG/README.txt

 ----------
 There are two ways to use SWAG, through a simple GUI interface, or simply by invoking code in classifiers.py, meta_classifiers.py, and utils.py directly.
+It is also highly advised to reading the information present in swagguide.pdf in order to acclimate yourself with machine learning and how SWAG uses it.

 -------------
 USING THE GUI